 According to a recent survey, one in four employees plan to quit their job this year.
 Two years of cutbacks and business austerity have taken their toll on staff morale, and many now want to move to pastures new.

 This will have a potentially disastrous impact on businesses across the country.
 Many firms will find themselves losing their brightest talent and having to fill new vacancies.
 Aside from the loss of experience that this will cause, businesses also stand to incur significant recruitment costs.

-So how can you prevent a rush for the exit, and hold onto your best employees?
+So which employee retention strategies can help you prevent a rush for the exit and hold onto your best employees?

 1. Be prepared to listen

 Many employees are troubled by a sense that their input is not valued by the firm.
 This often stems from managers’ failure to listen to their employees.

 It was, presumably, their abilities and judgement that led you to employ these individuals in the first place.
 So why not use those characteristics?
 Involve your employees in the decision-making process; they will often have a more accurate interpretation of the situation ‘on the ground’, and will be able to contribute an important new viewpoint.
 The firm as a whole will make better decisions – and your employees will feel more highly valued.